MicrosoftDocs/learn/learn-pr/advocates/nodejs-files/includes/8-reading-and-writing-to-files.md

 > [!TIP]
 > In the above code example, the "\r\n" tells JavaScript to put the value on it's own line.
 If you didn't pass this value (known as a "carriage return line feed"), you would get all of the numbers on the same line all squished together.

-In the next exercise, you'll finish up the sales totals project for Tailwind Traders by reading all the sales files and writing the grand total to a txt file which can be processed by their commerce system.
+In the next exercise, you'll finish up the sales totals project for Tailwind Traders by reading all the sales files and writing the grand total to a txt file, which can be processed by their commerce system.